Our database of Sears houses In the U.S.

 Where are the Sears Houses?
 November 2022 Edition (look for updates, periodically, in new blog posts)

-Making Lists - January 2022 (about our various kit-house lists)
+Making Lists - January 2023 (about our various kit-house lists--updated every January)

 Sears Most Popular-April 2018 Edition (This post was written about 4,000 homes ago, so the exact numbers are now out of date, but this gives an idea of many of the very popular Sears models on our list.)